Welcome to Amy and Arnold Mindell's website.

 Amy Mindell created and defined the concept of "Metaskills" in her 1995 book, Metaskills: The Spiritual Art Of Therapy.
 For a creative introduction to the Processwork approach to therapeutic work, see Amy’s book, Alternative To Therapy: A Creative Lecture Series on Process Work (2002).

-For process oriented approach to innerwork, mindfulness and meditation see especially Arny’s book Working on Yourself Alone.
+For process oriented approaches to innerwork, mindfulness and meditation see especially Arny’s book Working on Yourself Alone.
 Kindle version released 2014.
 And Amy’s book, The Dreaming Source of Creativity: 30 simple ways to have fun and work on yourself .

 New Phase Oriented Process Concepts

-Since Sept 2014, Amy and Arny have been researching and experimenting with a new, and widely applicable phase-oriented process concept.
-They will show how noticing the phases of individual, relationship, and large groups can help facilitators understand and organize their work better.
-The new work contributes a "meta-view", or overview to help predict and understand what people go through.
-They will publish this work near the end of 2016.
+Since Sept 2014, we, Amy and Arny have been researching and experimenting with a new, and widely applicable phase-oriented process concept.
+We show how noticing the phases of individual, relationship, and large groups helps facilitators understand and organize their work better.
+The new work Conflict: Phases, Forums, and Solutions: For our Dreams and Body, Organizations, Governments, and Planet published in 2017 contributes a "meta-view", or overview to help predict, understand and work with what people go through.

 Worldwork combines ecology’s interest in the environment, psychology’s focus on the individual, and social theory’s comprehension of historical change.
 Worldwork takes politics beyond mundane problems to creating community, the most sacred and perennial interest of human beings.

 Arnold Mindell, Sitting in the Fire (1995), p.
 23.

 Worldwork is Processwork applied to small and large groups, communities and organizations, business, international events and environmental problems.
 Deep democracy is the core principle and practice of worldwork.
 It is the inclusion of not only all viewpoints, but also all levels of our experience including facts, feelings, dreams and the subtle, intangible atmosphere between us.

 Deep democracy brings democracy to life in the moment as a living reality.
 In deep democracy, everyone ‘wins’ in the sense of gaining more meaningful relationships and more sustainable resolutions."